ajgoward/Daddies_recipes_MS3/README.md

 * when I sent this for users to test they couldn’t sign up to the webpage , as I fixed this issue I realised I had both GET and POST actions on the form to fix this I removed the GET action and this fixed the issue
 ### Validation

-I also validated my code on W3C Mark-up Validator
+I also validated my code on W3C Mark-up Validator and pep8 for python validation

 ## Deployment